aerogear/native-android-example/README.md

 }
 ```
 More information can be found at [docs.aerogear.org][https://docs.aerogear.org/aerogear/latest/push-notifications.html].

 ### 4. Mobile-services parser
-The Mobile services parser is a helper class to parser the `mobile-services.json` file.
+The Mobile services parser is a helper class to parse the `mobile-services.json` file.
-This file contains the connection details for the services used with in the application.
+This file contains the connection details for the services used within the application.

-There is an interface *(IMobileService)* which has method stubs for configuration getters required to to configure *Apollo-Client*, *App-Auth* and  *Unified push*.
+`IMobileService` has method stubs for configuration getters required to configure the `Apollo-Client`, `App-Auth` and `Unified push`.
 These methods are:

-- `String getGraphqlServer()` = Return the URL for a graphQL server.
+- `String getGraphqlServer()` = Return the URL for a GraphQL server.
-- `String getKIssuer()` = Returns the Issuer URL for app auth.
+- `String getKIssuer()` = Returns the Issuer URL for AppAuth.
-- `String getKClientId()` = Returns the client Id for app auth
+- `String getKClientId()` = Returns the client Id for AppAuth
-- `String getPushUrl()` = Returns the URL for the unified push server. *(unused in this example)*
+- `String getPushUrl()` = Returns the URL for the unified push server.
-- `String getPushVariantId()` = Returns the Variant ID for the unified push server. *(unused in this example)*
+- `String getPushVariantId()` = Returns the Variant ID for the unified push server.
-- `String getPushVariantSecret()` = Returns the Variant Secret for the unified push server. *(unused in this example)*
+- `String getPushVariantSecret()` = Returns the Variant Secret for the unified push server.

 #### mobile-services.json

-For this example the `mobile-services.json` is saved in `app/src/main/assets/config`.
+In our example, `mobile-services.json` is saved in `app/src/main/assets/config`.
 There are three types of services in the services list.
-Each of these have the configuration for the different type services.
+Each of these have the configuration for the different type services which are:
-The different types of services are:

 - **sync-app**
 - **keycloak**
 - **push**

 ##### sync-app
-Sync-app holds the configuration for connecting to a graphQL server.
+Sync-app holds the configuration for connecting to a GraphQL server.
-The JSON object in the services list at minimum needs the fields in the example below.
+The JSON object in the services list, at minimum, needs the fields in the example below.

-Some graphQL servers require a web socket URL which is placed in the `config` object.
+Some GraphQL servers require a web socket URL which is placed in the `config` object.
 When this object is converted into a java object, it takes the form of `SyncApp.class`

 ```json